wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 This ensures that the `login_required()` decorator will redirect any user not logged in to the URL `/rango/login/`.

 ##Logging Out
-To enable users to log out gracefully, it'd be nice to provide a logout option to users.
-Django comes with a handy `logout()` function that takes care of ensuring that the user is logged out, that their session is ended, and that if they subsequently try to access a view requiring them to be logged in, it will deny them access.
+To enable users to log out gracefully, it would be nice to provide a logout option to users.
+Django comes with a handy `logout()` function that takes care of ensuring that the users can properly and securely log out.
+The `logout()` function will ensure that their session is ended, and that if they subsequently try to access a view that requires authentication then they will not be able to access it, unless they log back in.

 To provide logout functionality in `rango/views.py`, add the view called `user_logout()` with the following code.